Jonah Heim Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- Astros pitchers combine to rank 15th in baseball in home runs given up (88 total, 1.1 per game).
+- Astros pitchers combine to allow 90 total home runs at a rate of 1.1 per game (to rank 14th in the league).

-- In his last outing on Saturday against the Los Angeles Dodgers, the right-hander went six innings, giving up three earned runs while surrendering two hits.
+- In his most recent appearance on Sunday against the Los Angeles Dodgers, the right-hander tossed six innings, giving up one earned run while surrendering three hits.

-- In 13 games this season, the 29-year-old has put up a 4.63 ERA and 9.5 strikeouts per nine innings, while allowing a batting average of .259 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.